Toxikuu/rid/DOCS.md

 the meta files and evaluates directions their directions based on flags passed.
 Meta files contain variables and functions for installation, updates, and removal.

+#### Repositories
+The default repository is 'main'.
+It may be overridden with the REPO environment variable.

+#### Utilities
+/rid/bin/wr is a utility for templating and writing meta files.

 #### Variable Explanations
 ```bash